ivoyager/ivoyager-changelogs/README.md

 * Many new "something_requested" signals in [Global](https://github.com/ivoyager/ivoyager/blob/master/singletons/global.gd).
 These can be used in lieu of direct calls to most functions in StateManager and SaveManager (and others).
 * Expanded API in [Body](https://github.com/ivoyager/ivoyager/blob/master/tree_nodes/body.gd) and [Orbit](https://github.com/ivoyager/ivoyager/blob/master/tree_refs/orbit.gd) classes.
 * Expanded data display for all astronomical bodies with closeable sections and subsections.
 (Content can be customized by external project.)
-* Expanded wiki links for many data display labels and items, if enabled.
-(TODO: I want to abstract "wiki" to possibly include an in-game "Galactopedia" or similar.
-For now it opens browser to Wikipedia which is what we want for the Planetarium.)
+* Expanded wiki links for many data display labels and items (must be enabled, as is the case for the Planetarium).
 * Added new Composition object.
 The new Body.components dictionary can hold any number of Composition instances representing anything.
 (I, Voyager uses for atmosphere chemical composition for display.)
-* Added [data/solar_system/README.txt](https://github.com/ivoyager/ivoyager/blob/master/data/solar_system/README.txt) with details about our data table system.
-Comments about it were here and there, but have been moved mostly to the README now.
+* Added [data/solar_system/TABLES_README.txt](https://github.com/ivoyager/ivoyager/blob/master/data/solar_system/TABLES_README.txt) with info and rules for our data table system.
+* Added capability for language localized Wikipedia links.
+All someone needs to do is add a table column "es.wikipedia", "de.wikipedia", etc., and add "es", "de", etc., to Global.wikipedia_locales.
+* Added capability for internal game wiki, a la Civilopedia.
+For this, add table column "wiki" and set Global.use_internal_wiki.

 ## Changes
 * External project can set root node of the simulation by setting ProjectBuilder property "universe".